Neva-Y/Azul-AI-agent-smith/README.md

     <img src="img/azul.jpg" alt="Picture of Azul board" width="400">
  </p>

  **[Azul](https://www.ultraboardgames.com/azul/game-rules.php)** can be understood as a deterministic, two-player game.
 Understanding the results and different strategies is important for designing a good agent for this project.
 The game frame is forked from [Michelle Blom](https://github.com/michelleblom)'s repository with the GUI developed by [Guang Hu](https://github.com/guanghuhappysf128) and  [Ruihan Zhang](https://github.com/zhangrh93).
+This Azul simulator is not included in the repo.

 ## Agent Smith Performance